edurbrito/master-thesis-ut/proof-of-concept/qemu/README.md

 # QEMU Emulation Environment

-This directory contains the scripts for setting up a QEMU emulation environment for OpenWRT and BATMAN.
-The setup is based on the [OpenWRT QEMU Emulation Environment](https://www.open-mesh.org/doc/devtools/Emulation_Environment.html).
+This directory contains the scripts for setting up a QEMU emulation environment for OpenWrt and BATMAN.
+The setup is based on the [OpenWrt QEMU Emulation Environment](https://www.open-mesh.org/doc/devtools/Emulation_Environment.html).

 ## Running the instances